Mass surveillance, explained

 Two white CCTV cameras mounted on the corner of a building against a blue sky.

-Both states and companies practise it, and the two are deeply intertwined.
-Governments may collect communications metadata, monitor networks, or deploy cameras with facial recognition in public space.
-Companies build detailed profiles from the data we generate as we browse, shop, and move, and frequently sell access to those profiles.
-Crucially, states often buy or obtain data that companies have already gathered, blurring the line between commercial and government watching.
+Both states and companies do it, and the two are tightly linked.
+Governments may collect communications metadata, watch networks, or place cameras with face recognition in public.
+Companies build rich profiles from the data we make as we browse, shop, and move.
+They often sell access to those profiles.
+And states often buy or get data companies have already gathered.
+That blurs the line between business and government watching.

-Metadata deserves special attention because it is so easy to underestimate.
-Metadata is the data about your communications rather than their content: who you contacted, when, for how long, and from where.
-It is often described as less sensitive than content, yet in aggregate it can reveal more — a pattern of calls to a clinic, a lawyer, and a relative late at night tells a clear story without a single message being read.
+Metadata deserves real attention because it is so easy to play down.
+Metadata is the data about your communications, not their content: who you contacted, when, for how long, and from where.
+People often call it less sensitive than content.
+Yet in bulk it can reveal more.
+A run of calls to a clinic, a lawyer, and a relative late at night tells a clear story without a single message being read.

 Why 'nothing to hide' falls short

-The familiar objection, 'I have nothing to hide,' does not survive much examination.
-Privacy is not about concealing wrongdoing; it is about keeping control over your own information and the context in which it is seen.
-Everyone draws curtains, seals envelopes, and has conversations they would not want broadcast — not because they are guilty, but because privacy is a normal condition of a free and ordinary life.
+The common line, 'I have nothing to hide,' does not hold up to much thought.
+Privacy is not about hiding wrongdoing.
+It is about keeping control over your own data and the setting in which it is seen.
+Everyone draws curtains, seals envelopes, and has chats they would not want broadcast.
+Not because they are guilty, but because privacy is a normal part of a free and ordinary life.

 • Targeted surveillance starts from a suspect; mass surveillance starts from everyone